ryancodes16/SalesTrackerScript/README.md

 The sales tracker is organized by five categories: Order Rec'D Date, Cus Name, Part No, Quantity, Sub-Totals (Quantity sum of last three digits)

+Add in data from another source (I use Quickbooks) and then manipulate the financial data with the indiviudal part number spreadsheets.

 Features to come: -Automatically create graphs and charts
-                  -Add in financial data to analyze and manipulate
+                  ✅-Add in financial data to analyze and manipulate

 To use: Modify spreadsheets and variables as needed.
 Then use the "STARTPROGRAM" to run the application.